cristydobson/Football_Match_Simulator_iOS_App/README.md

   ![keeper_SP](Assets/Calculations/Keeper_SkillPower.png)<br>

-   * Midfielders: Add up all the midfielders skillPowers, and get the average.
+   * Midfielders: Add up all of the midfielders skillPowers, and get the average.
 Then add +1 for every midfielder in the line-up.

   ![midfielders_SP](Assets/Calculations/MidfieldersSkillPower.png)<br>